iddekingej/blgui/Readme.txt

 FUNCTIONS
 ==================
-This program displays the follow information
+This program has the following features:

 * Information over all devices and partitions
 * Raid
 * Iscsi
 * Fstab
+* Mounting devices

 It support the following type of block devices:
 * Physical drives